jwalton/rust-book-abridged/docs/ch03-common-programming-concepts.md

 const THREE_HOURS_IN_SECONDS: u32 = 60 * 60 * 3;
 ```

 Constants are stored directly in the program binary, and have a few restrictions placed on them.
 First, constants can't be declared `mut` for hopefully obvious reasons.
 Second, the type of the constant must always be annotated (here we declare that this const is a u32).
-Third, constants can be declared in the global scope, where variables cannot be.
+Third, constants can be declared in the global scope, where normal variables cannot be, which is the main reason you want to use them.

 The value of the constant has to be something that can be determined at compile time, not at runtime.
 The Rust Reference has a [section on constant evaluation](https://doc.rust-lang.org/stable/reference/const_eval.html) that lays out all the rules for what operators you're allowed to use and what you're not, but here the compiler can convert `60 * 60 * 3` into `10800` for us and store that in the executable.

+Rust does have a concept of a global or _static variable_, but they are not often used and we'll talk about them in [chapter 19](./ch19/ch19-01-unsafe.md#accessing-or-modifying-a-mutable-static-variable).

 ### Shadowing